Poleta Formation

 The Poleta Formation is a geological unit known for the exceptional fossil preservation in the Indian Springs Lagerstätte, located in eastern California and Nevada.

 Occurrence

-The formation dates to the Stage 3 of the yet-to-be-ratified Cambrian Series 2; the lower portion base of the formation and the youngest Lagerstätte beds date to the Nevadella trilobite zone (= Laurentian Montezuman stage), with higher beds dating to the Olenellus trilobite zone (= Laurentian Dyeran stage), making the formation the same age as the Sirius Passet and just younger than the Chengjiang.
+The formation dates to the Stage 3 of the yet-to-be-ratified Cambrian Series 2; the lower portion base of the formation and the youngest Lagerstätte beds date to the Stage 3 Nevadella trilobite zone (= Laurentian Montezuman stage), with higher beds dating to the Stage 4 Olenellus trilobite zone (= Laurentian Dyeran stage), making the formation the same age as the Sirius Passet and just younger than the Chengjiang.
 It outcrops in Esmeralda County in western Nevada.

+Geology

+The Poleta Formation is mainly composed of limestone rocks within its lower and upper sections, with its middle section containing siltstone, quartzite, and some limestone.
+It is overlain by the Harkless Formation, whilst it is underlain by the Campito Formation.

+Members

+The formation contains three members, which are as follows, in ascending stratigraphic order (lowest to highest):